Elevate Customer Service: From Basics to Concierge-Level Care

 This leaves a huge opportunity for businesses willing to take the risk and shoulder the expense of offering higher tier customer support.
 They are still rare today, but people are increasingly gravitating toward them.

-Businesses can benefit from setting their own bar higher-- preferably much, much higher--and back their member benefits programs with a trained support team.
-Here are a few strategies that will help ensure your customer service department aids company goals by encouraging customer loyalty and member engagement:
+Businesses can benefit from setting their own bar higher—preferably much, much higher—and backing their member benefits programs with a trained support team.

-Keeping control over your service experience often means taking more aggressive control over the composition and location of your customer service team.
-Otherwise, you risk letting your service commitment fall short of your quality of product or service, thus allowing the whole experience to feel disjointed and unsatisfactory.
+Maximizing your service experience often means taking more aggressive control over your customer service team: who they are, where they work, how they’re trained, etc. Otherwise, you risk letting your service commitment fall short of the quality of product or service, thus allowing the whole experience to feel disjointed and unsatisfactory.

-One standard that makes this difficult is the prevalence of outsourced support to call centers.
-While this may save a business money and building space, they sacrifice oversight of hiring personnel and the ability to fine tune the customer experience as needed.
+One standard that makes retention difficult is the prevalence of outsourced support to call centers.
+While a business can save money and building space, they sacrifice oversight of hiring personnel and the agility to fine tune the customer experience as needed.

-The solution is to make sure your service experience emulates your vision for the company as a whole.
-The method will be unique to each company and might include customizing a memorable sign off script or standardizing answers to difficult questions.
+The solution is to make sure your service experience emulates your vision for the company as a whole, which is much easier to do if your team is on-site.
+The method will be unique to each company and might include customizing a memorable sign off script.
+Some might find they need to standardize answers to difficult questions, while others will do the opposite by empowering representatives to find a unique solution tailored to each member.

 However you decide to proceed, gaining this level of control may require you to find a way to house your customer service team in the same building as the rest of your employees.